redstone-finance/solana-connector/README.md

 ## Examples

-Check out the `./examples` directory for usage examples.
+Check out the `./pusher` directory for pushing data on-chain through a serverless service

 ## License